Although we have left the following information on our website, there are different attendance protocols in place currently.

 • Genuine illness

-• Medical appointments that cannot be made outside school time (we will need to see the appointment card/letter)
+• Medical appointments that cannot be made outside school time (we will need to see the appointment card/letter as per instructions above)

 • Serious illness to a close family member